 The judges for the event will be appointed at the sole discretion of Universal Dance Association.
-As the soloists make their presentations, the judges will score the soloists using a 50-point system.
-Judges scores will be AVERAGED together to determine the overall soloist score.
-In the event of a first-place tie, the tie will be broken by carrying the decimal places out for the total score.
-If a tie remains, the ranking points from each judge will then be used to break the tie.
+As the teams make their presentations, the judges will score a portion of the scoresheet.
+Judges scores will be AVERAGED together to determine the overall team score.

+TIE BREAKING POLICY

+In the event of a first-place tie, event officials will look at the raw scores per judge to see which team was ranked higher most often in each caption.
 Should a tie remain, the ranking points from the "Overall Impression" portion of the scoresheet will be used to break the tie.
+No first-place ties in a preliminary or semi-final round will be broken.